darkefx/darkXRAT-data/README.md

 - Extract and follow the setup steps inside each file manually.

 ### ⚡ Auto Installation (Recommended)
-Use the auto script to install all required tools and servers in one command:
+1.Use the auto script to install all required tools and servers in one command:

 ```bash
 git clone https://github.com/koolefx/KOOLXRAT-data.git